 What training has a neurosurgeon had?

-Neurosurgeons first complete the training needed for them to practise as a doctor, such as a GP.
+Neurosurgeons first complete the training needed for them to practise as a doctor.
 They then complete specialist training in neurosurgery, which can take between 5 and 9 years.
 Some sub-specialise in particular areas such as children (paediatric neurosurgery), the treatment of cancers (neuro-oncology) or spinal surgery.

 In Australia, most are fellows of the Royal Australian College of Surgeons and have the initials FRACS after their name.